Miyata: History

-Miyata was founded by Eisuke Miyata (1840-1900), a bowyer and engineer from Tokyo who also made components for rickshaws.
+Miyata was founded by Eisuke Miyata (宮田栄助 1840-1900), a bowyer and engineer from Tokyo who also made components for rickshaws.
 Eisuke's second son, Eitarō, apprenticed in a local munitions facility and later earned a degree in mechanical engineering from Kyoto University.
 In 1874, Eisuke moved the family to Shiba and in 1881 opened Miyata Manufacturing in Kyōbashi, Tokyo.
 The factory produced guns for the Imperial Japanese Army including the Murata rifle, and knives for the Navy.
 In 1889, a foreigner visited Miyata to ask the gunmakers to repair his bicycle.
 The engineers repaired the bicycle, and the company began to repair bicycles as a side business.

 In 1890, Miyata opened a new factory in Kikukawa, and the company was renamed Miyata Gun Works.
 Eitarō manufactured the first Miyata prototype bicycle in 1890, using rifle barrels produced at the factory.
 The early success of Miyata's bicycles was boosted by a request in 1892 from crown prince Yoshihito (later Emperor Taishō) to build him a bicycle.
 Nonetheless, Miyata halted production of bicycles to focus exclusively on arms manufacture during the First Sino-Japanese War of 1894-95.

 Japan changed its laws in 1900 to allow the import of foreign rifles, and the subsequent flooding of the market with cheap imports hurt Miyata's business badly.
 Upon Eisuke's death on 6 June, Eitarō converted the business entirely to bicycle manufacturing, producing bicycles under the Asahi and Pāson brands.
 Miyata's entire production of Asahi bicycles was purchased by the Imperial Army until the end of the Russo-Japanese War in 1905.